Triton College Catalog » Adult Education Programs

 Adult Education Programs

-Adult Education (AE) programs are designed to assist adults to gain the skills or certification needed to take college courses.
-The department is composed of the following areas: English as a Second Language (ESL), High School Completion, Literacy and Adult Transition Program.
-The AE department works closely with both Nuevos Horizontes (Triton College Community Center) and the Triton College Learning Resource Center.
+Adult Education (AE) programs are designed to assist students gain the skills or certification needed to take college courses or pursue career pathways that lead to better employment opportunities.
+The department is composed of the following areas: English as a Second Language (ESL), High School Completion (HSC) (e.g. GED®, HiSET or TASC), Access to Literacy and Bridge to College programs.
+The AE division works closely with public libraries and school districts and other community-based organizations, in addition to various entities at the college.

 Additional support services and programs also are provided to individuals receiving Temporary Assistance for Needy Families (TANF).
-For more information or a catalog about the AE program, please call (708) 456-0300, Ext.
+For more information, please call (708) 456-0300, Ext.
 3259 or 3513.

-English as a Second Language (ESL) is designed to build reading, writing, listening and speaking skills.
-Class times meet the needs of working adults in the morning and in the evening.
+English as a Second Language (ESL) is designed to build the reading, writing, listening and speaking skills of non-native English speakers.
+Classes are offered in the morning or evening to meet the needs of working adults.
 Saturday classes are also available.
-Classes are held at Triton, Nuevos Horizontes and many other places throughout the district.
-In addition, the ESL Program offers Citizenship courses.
+Classes are held at Triton and other locations throughout the district.
+In addition, the Adult Education Department offers citizenship courses.
 All classes are free.
-As classes tend to fill up quickly, registering early is strongly advised.
+As classes tend to fill up quickly, early registration is strongly advised.
 For more information, please call (708) 456-0300, Ext.
 3259.

 High School Completion Programs

-The Access to Literacy Program is designed to help adults develop basic reading and writing skills.
-A component of this program is the ESL preparation program for Spanish speakers.
+The Access to Literacy Program is designed to help adults develop basic reading and writing skills in English or Spanish.
+The goal of this program is to assist adults with emerging literacies to transition into ESL or High School Equivalency classes and to support them in the completion of their certificates.
 Volunteer tutors are trained to assist students in small group or individual tutoring sessions.
-Classes and a computer lab also are available.
 For more information, please call (708) 456-0300, Ext.
 3978.

-Allied Health: Enrollment in ESL or GED classes while completing courses in Medical Career Preparation, College 101, and Medical Math will provide the student with a solid background of information essential for a variety of college credit courses within the Allied Health career pathway.
+Allied Health: Enrollment in High School Completion classes while completing courses in Medical Career Preparation, College 101, Medical Math or Introduction to Medical Terminology, provides students with a solid background essential for a variety of college credit courses within the Allied Health career pathway.